sourcegraph/handbook/content/engineering/continuous_releasability.md

 In some cases, it may be prohibitively expensive to preserve releasability.
 For example, a major change made the indexed search backend horizontally scalable.
-Maintaining strict releasability of `master` would have required spinning up the new backend alongside the old one with a feature flag to toggle between the old and new backends.
+Maintaining strict releasability of `main` would have required spinning up the new backend alongside the old one with a feature flag to toggle between the old and new backends.
 It was far easier to switch over and fix any bugs immediately after.